MetPX/sarracenia/doc/sr_shovel.8.rst

   2017-03-18 13:19:26,991 [INFO] sr_shovel stop
   %

-So now all the messages saved are returned to the *return_to_queue*.
+All the messages saved are returned to the named *return_to_queue*.
+Note that the use of the *post_rate_limit* plugin prevents the queue from being flooded with hundreds of messages per second.
+The rate limit to use will need to be tuned in practice.
-One could use this functionality to implement 'replay' functionality, in conjunction with plugins to modify timing.